Confused about cups?

 How do I introduce cups to my baby?

-We recommend an order of cup introduction to help your baby progress through specific oral-motor skills.
+We recommend a specific order of cup introduction to help your baby progress through specific oral-motor skills.

 Your baby only needs to learn to drink from two types of cups: